swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab06_jinja_filters.md

 To iterate over groups and members you should use the `for group, group_members` loop.

-Next, each of the group members is a collection of interfaces but you want IP addresses only.
+Each of the group members is a collection of interfaces but you want IP addresses only.
 You should use the `for` loop and `map` filter to get a sequence of `ip` values.

 Finally, inside the inner loop, you should use the `loop.index` variable to generate correct sequence numbers.